Peta Credlin: Honours

 In June 2021, Credlin was appointed an Officer of the Order of Australia in the 2021 Queen's Birthday Honours for "distinguished service to parliament and politics, to policy development, and to the executive function of government".

 Personal life

 Credlin is married to Brian Loughnane, a former federal director of the Liberal Party of Australia, since December 2002.
 They had worked together in the Victorian office of the Liberal Party during the campaign for the 2001 federal election.
+They have no children.

 In 2013, Credlin pleaded guilty to a drink-driving offence, recording a blood alcohol level of 0.075, but did not have a conviction recorded against her.